Estimated Reading Time: 14 mins

 Image by freepik

-Although food was a contributing factor, food wasn’t the main culprit I thought it was.
+I was convinced at the time that there was a direct link, and although food was a contributing factor, food wasn’t the main culprit I thought it was.

 Image by Jack Sparrow on pexels